bgalitz/automate-sentact-via-python/README.md

 The workflow:
-Sentact sends text file via email every morning (for the previous day) The file represents items issued to floors via the warehouse The file needs to be dumped to a specific folder (tbd) The job runs twice a day
+Sentact sends text file via email every morning (for the previous day) The file represents all items issued to floors via the warehouse The file needs to be dumped to a specific folder (tbd) The job runs twice a day
   -it checks the folder